Hexagram Sixty-two—Predominance of Meekness

 The second line, yin, shows one following the conventions of society, or staying within the bounds of what is normal.
 The comparison is made to a grandchild who cannot find the grandfather, but accepts the word of the grandmother; or a citizen who cannot find the ruler, but accepts the word of the minister.

-The third line, yang, shows that despite keeping a meek and humble attitude, it is wise to take precautions to protect oneself.
+The third line, yang, shows that despite keeping a meek attitude, it is wise to take precautions to protect oneself.

-The fourth line, yang, explains that in a crisis situation, one can only do his/her best and no more.
+The fourth line, yang, explains that in a crisis situation, one can only do their best and no more.
 It is dangerous to go forward, but certain situations cannot be prevented.

 The fifth line, yin, suggests the idea of trouble that comes of its own accord, just as clouds may have already formed on the western horizon.
-Finish your business and take shelter.
+The advice to the subject is to his or her business and take shelter.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.